 The price includes the cost of setting up a logistical

-infrastructure in Israel to allow local firms to assemble the
+infrastructure in Israel to allow local firms to manufacture

 Udi Shani, defence ministry director general, said a key